 I love my gluten-free beef empanadas and serve them often to my family.
 But the other night we had guests over, and one of them is a vegetarian.
-So I was on a mission to see if I could make low carb, gluten-free vegetarian empanadas.
+So I was on a mission to see if I could make low carb and gluten-free vegetarian empanadas.

 The answer is a resounding YES!
-These vegetarian empanadas are so flavorful, and the low carb fathead dough is amazing.
-In fact, our guest had no idea she wasn’t eating real dough until we told her.
+These empanadas are so flavorful, and the dough is amazing and very easy to make.

-When you’re done making the filling, taste a little and you’ll see why these vegetarian empanadas are so good.
-The filling is fantastic.
+When you’re done making the filling, taste a little and you’ll see why these empanadas are so good.
+The filling is fantastic!
 If you have leftover filling, you can actually serve it as a tasty side dish.

-And when you envelop a savory, tasty filling in a delicious, puffy crust, as you do in this vegetarian empanadas recipe, how could you possibly go wrong?
+And when you envelop a savory, tasty filling in a delicious, golden and puffy crust, how could you possibly go wrong?

 How to make vegetarian empanadas